 - TPU shank and aggressive outsole offer super traction and grip

-- Breathable waterproof lining combines with Scent Control to keep feet dry and fresh
+- Breathable waterproof lining combines with Scent Control to keep feet cool, dry and fresh

 Who hasn’t heard of Under Armour?
 The sportswear giant has long reigned supreme amongst the big names in the industry, producing top-quality sporting equipment.
 Don’t be thrown off by the fact of this product being a hiking boot; once you read about its features, you’ll understand how it ended up on our list.

 Built from a combination of high-quality suede leather and synthetic nylon, these boots are extremely sturdy while being extremely lightweight.
 Because they are not very tall boots, though, they should be worn for hunting trips in milder weather.